 The YAML-LD extended profile allows full use of anchor names and alias nodes subject to the requirements described above in this section.

-When processing using the YAML-LD JSON profile, documents MUST NOT contain alias nodes; otherwise, a profile-error error has been detected and processing is aborted.
+When processing using the YAML-LD Basic profile, documents MUST NOT contain alias nodes; otherwise, a profile-error error has been detected and processing is aborted.

 Conversion to the Internal Representation